okofish/khaledbot-echo/README.md

 # MajorKeys
 MajorKeys is a skill for Amazon Echo and Alexa-compatible devices that recites one of DJ Khaled's keys to success whenever you feel they don't want you to win.

 ## You can install this skill on your Echo right now!
-Just search the skill store for *MajorKeys*.
+Just search the skill store for *MajorKeys*, or [click here](https://www.amazon.com/Jesse-Friedman-MajorKeys/dp/B01GKB9X6O/).

 ### Use
 > Alexa, ask MajorKeys for a key.